wtsimkins/zcw-assessment3/README-Part3.md

 1. Uncomment `src/test/java/com/zipcoder/assessment3/part3/ShelterTest.java`

-Add the following methods:
+Add the following methods to the `Shelter` class:
 1. `void add(T ager)` adds a new object to the shelter
-2. `int size()` returns the number of object in the shelter
+2. `int size()` returns the number of objects in the shelter
-3. `removeFirst()` removed the first object added from the shelter and return it.
+3. `removeFirst()` removes the first object added from the shelter and return it.
 If the shelter is empty, then return null.
 4. `T getOldest` returns the oldest ageable object in the shelter.
 For example, if I add James who is 10, and John who is 15, then the method should return John.